rails/rails/guides/source/constant_autoloading_and_reloading.md

 Ruby on Rails allows applications to be written as if their code was preloaded.

-In a normal Ruby program a class needs to load its dependencies:
+In a normal Ruby program classes need to load their dependencies:

 ```ruby
 require 'application_controller'